I had five minutes with actual Marcel Desailly. He's an absolute joy. Here's what we spoke about.

 MARCEL ON MARSEILLE

-“There isn’t a city like it in England really, nowhere with a similar type of civic behaviour.
-It’s quite similar to Napoli in that it has a sort of Latin mentality.
-There are lots of immigrants, lots of people who don’t have a lot of money.
+"There isn’t a city like it in England really, nowhere with a similar type of civic behaviour.
+It’s quite similar to Napoli in that has a sort-of Latin mentality.
+There’s lots of immigrants, lots of people who don’t have a lot of money.
 But it’s such a special place, and football has the capability in these places to really change things—to make a city feel magnificent.
-Even if you are sat in your room with a TV and a beer and the kids are running around, these football moments can give you the ability to forget any problems.”
+Even if you are sat in your room with a TV and a beer and the kids are running around, these football moments can give you the ability to forget any problems."

 MARCEL ON THE WORLD CUP

 Marcel won the World Cup with France on their home soil in 1998.
-Marcel, who was born in Ghana and is the UNICEF Goodwill Ambassador for the country, sees that the World Cup is more than just football.
+This was the first time the French had hoisted the Jules Rimet, and they followed it up two years later with a win in the European Championships.
+Marcel reckons that the World Cup is more than just football.

-“The World Cup is important in its ability to develop sport across the world.
+"The World Cup is important in its ability to develop sport across the world.
 In terms of taking the tournament to different places, Blatter hasn’t done too bad.
-He brought it to Asia in 2002, Europe in 2006, Africa in 2010, South America in 2014, and now it’s coming to Russia.
-You can see that the government have really put in a huge effort to develop the infrastructure —there’s going to be a million people coming into the country.
-Hopefully, so many foreigners coming into the country will be met with an open mind.
-People from all sorts of different places will be there at the same time, mixing with each other, and this is the magic of the sport—the magic of football.”
+He brought it to Asia in 2002, Europe in 2006, Africa in 2010, South America in 2014 and now it’s coming to Russia.
+You can see that the government have really put in a huge effort to develop the infrastructure—there’s going to be a million people coming into the country.
+People from all sorts of different places will be coming into the country at the same time, mixing with each other, and this is the magic of the sport—the magic of football."

 MARCEL AT THE BACK

-Marcel steadied defences at Nantes, Marseille, Milan, Chelsea, Al-Gharafa, and Qatar SC.
-He won the Champions League title at Milan as well as at Marseille, the World Cup and European Championships with France, the Serie A title with AC Milan, and the FA Cup at Chelsea.
-Nicknamed ‘The Rock’, Desailly was an exceptionally reliable footballer.
-But who in today’s game would he like to play alongside, and hate to play against?
+During a career that spanned twenty years, Marcel steadied defences at Nantes, Marseille, Milan, Chelsea, Al-Gharafa and Qatar SC.
+He won the Champions League title at Milan as well as at Marseille, the World Cup and European Championships, the Serie A title, the FA Cup.
+He won the bloody lot, did Marcel.
+Nicknamed ‘The Rock’, Desailly could play as a defensive midfielder too.
+He was class.